IAIA23: Guidelines and Policies for Potential Session Chairs

-You are encouraged to mark your calendar with important dates, especially submission of session proposal and registration, and make plans before deadlines in order to avoid unexpected work or travel conflicts, technical problems, or other delays.
+You are encouraged to mark your calendar with important dates, especially submission of session proposal and registration, and plan to submit or register before deadlines in order to avoid unexpected technical problems, work or travel conflicts, or other delays.

 IAIA reserves first publication rights on all conference materials.
 A release from IAIA must be obtained by conference participants who wish to publish elsewhere.